 Unless your doc gives you the go ahead, avoid taking a supplement that is over 4,000 IU per day, which is the safe upper limit.

 Reaching toxic levels of vitamin D is hard to do.
-Unless you’re taking insanely large doses of 60,000 IU per day for several months (the RDA for most adults is 600 IU), then you should be in the clear.
+Unless you’re exceeding the tolerable upper limit of 4000 IU per day for several months (the RDA for most adults is 600 IU), then you should be in the clear.

 But if your vitamin D levels are higher than 150 ng/mL (375 nmol/L), then you’re overdoing it with the supplements.